groupvine/gv-doc/1-start/1-startMembers.md

-* If "Welcome" emails are sent, new subscribers are sent an email with links to the group’s **Email Feed JHJHJHlink?** and their profile JHJHJHlink?page where they can set attributes and join available lists and sub-groups.
+* If "Welcome" emails are sent, new subscribers are sent an email with links to the group’s **Email Feed JHJHJHlink?** and their profile **JHJHJHlinklink-needed?** where they can set attributes and join available lists and sub-groups.

 </div> <!-- sub g4s>